SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 "..."
 Rin stays silent.

-"And what is the General Student Council President doing during such a sorry state of affairs?
+"And what is the General Student Council president doing during such a sorry state of affairs?
 I demand to see her right this instant!"
 The first girl commands.

 Rin sighs, then speaks up again.
 Is she gonna mention that...?